Marcus-Arcadius/Prompter/README.md

 Reset all parameters.

 ## Sampler
-Select Sampler you would like
+Select Sampler you would like.